What Is Wage Garnishment?

 - Understanding wage garnishment guidelines.
 Creditors can’t typically garnish your wages until they have obtained a court order.
 This means that a creditor will have to file a lawsuit against you, and go through the court system to collect their debt out of your paycheck.
 There are rare exceptions to the rule that will allow garnishment without a court order.
 Those are unpaid income taxes, child support and student loan debt.

 - Bankruptcy.
 The term ‘bankruptcy’ makes most people shudder, but it may be a very viable solution.
 While it sounds intimidating, sometimes filing for bankruptcy to forgive debt and stop wage garnishment is the only prudent move.
 It is important to fully understand the weight of filing for bankruptcy.
 Bankruptcy may afford you a clean slate, but it isn’t without its obstacles.
-During most bankruptcy proceedings, most, if not all, of your assets will be liquidated to pay off creditors.
-The terms vary as to what debts will be paid off and what debts will be simply ‘wiped out’.
-Arietta Law has a staff of experienced Walnut Creek bankruptcy attorneys to help walk you through the process and explain the pros and cons to you.
+During most bankruptcy proceedings, most of your assets can be exempted with proper planning before the case is filed.
+What debts will remain and what debts will be simply "wiped out" need to be explored.
+Arietta Law has a staff to help walk you through the process and explain the pros and cons to you.

 - Working With Your Creditor.
 As stated before, most creditors would prefer to avoid a lengthy court process to get paid the money they are owed.
 Creditors would much rather start collecting payments, however small, immediately.
 This is an ideal position to be in when you are trying to negotiate a payment plan or get a lower lump-sum payment to forgive your debt in its entirety.
-Be kind, be forthcoming and reason with them to come to a suitable bottom line that everyone can live with.
+Note that lump sum settlements amounts can vary drastically and that any reduction of debt settlement could expose you to more income taxes at the end of the year.

 - File an Exemption Claim.
 If you reside in the state of California, you may have some additional ammunition to avoid wage garnishment proceedings.
 If you feel like you can prove that the wage garnishment would negatively impact your household and make it impossible to provide basic necessities for your family, then you should file a claim of exemption in California to stop the garnishment proceedings.
-The claim of exemptions form for the state of California can be found here: California Claim of Exemption for Wage Garnishment
+The claim of exemptions form for the state of California can be found on the local Superior Court websites.

 Know Your Rights!